Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 }

-Next step is to add a builtin function that crashes directly to help Fuzzilli test if it can catch the crash of the targeted engine.
-The targeted file is lib/Runtime/Library/GlobalObject.cpp.
-This part I will not put the code here.
-I made this as a patch and named ch.patch, using the following command to patch the directory.
+The next step is to add a built-in function that crashes directly, which helps Fuzzilli test whether it can catch crashes in the target engine.
+The target file is lib/Runtime/Library/GlobalObject.cpp.
+I will not include the code here.
+I packaged it as a patch named ch.patch and used the following commands to patch the directory:

 1